-As each of these customers behaves in different ways, you should provide customers with multiple ways of complaining.
-For example, a customer service helpline, online complaint forms or via email.
+As each of these customers behaves in different ways, you should provide customers with multiple ways of registering a complaint - for example, via your social media channels, via a customer service helpline or using a form on your website.

 Most importantly of all, remember to listen.
 If you are a big talker, you may have to curb your natural tendency to interrupt or dominate the conversation.
 To develop a dialogue with your customer, ask open-ended questions and listen to the answers.
 It's worth using the same words and phrases your customer has used to show you are listening and to build rapport.

-Make regular contact using a communication method most suited to each customer, whether phone, email, text, in person or via a newsletter.
+Make regular contact using a communication method most suited to each customer, whether by phone, email, social networks or text.
 It's worth asking customers how they like to be contacted.
 Most people will have a particular preference - and may find other communication methods positively annoying.
 Keep the lines of communication open so you can respond to your customers' changing requirements.
 As you build the relationship, you will strengthen the ties that bind and develop a loyal customer (and fan) base.

 You also need to put in place a complaints procedure.
 Complaints handling is one of the main issues by which customers judge a business.
 More than 50% of people say they complain, and those complaints are often to organisations they actually like.
 A well-handled complaint improves their perception of your business.
 Saying sorry is always appreciated by the customer.
 Remember, the crime is not making the mistake, it's making it twice.